 The difference between average results and exceptional ones is what you avoid.
 Saying no to mediocre opportunities is easy.
 Saying no to good opportunities is hard.

 We all have the same number of hours in a week.
-The difference is how we use them.
+What separates people is how they use them.

 The Hidden Cost of Yes

-Saying yes to a project, a meeting, or a request commits you to something that’s often larger than you think.
-And things you say yes to have a habit of growing.
+Saying yes creates an obligation.
+Saying yes commits you to something.
+The things we say yes to have a habit of growing.

 Saying no is hard.
 Nobody knew that better than Steve Jobs, who said:

 People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.
 I’m actually as proud of the things we haven’t done as the things I have done.
 Innovation is saying ‘no’ to 1,000 things.

 Saying no is like saving your money in the bank, whereas saying yes is spending it.
 Most of us are on overdraft.
 Before you say yes, ask yourself if it’s necessary.